Seafaring Women Aboard and Ashore Network

 Our Story

 SWAAN’s planning committee is led by Dr. Julia Stryker, adjunct of History at Memorial University and Postdoctoral Researcher at the University of Saskatchewan.
+She is supported by a board of international scholars and former maritime workers.